Find food that fits your pet’s needs

 Diagnosis

-If your kitten or cat has a swollen belly, evaluation and diagnostic testing is needed to identify the cause of the swelling.
-Common diagnostic tests for a swollen belly include full bloodwork, urinalysis, an abdominal ultrasound and/or X-rays, chest X-rays, fluid evaluation and a biopsy (if a mass is present).
-Sometimes, more specific infectious disease or organ testing is necessary.
-The testing your vet recommends will be tailored to your individual pet's case.
+If your cat has a swollen belly, it is important to have him or her examined by their veterinarian.
+A thorough exam and diagnostic testing are essential to pinpoint the underlying cause.
+Common diagnostic tests include full bloodwork, urinalysis, abdominal ultrasound and/or X-rays, chest X-rays, fluid analysis, and biopsy (if a mass is present).
+Additional testing for infectious diseases or organ function may be necessary.
+Your veterinarian will tailor the testing to your individual pet's case.